Coventry United F.C.: 2024

-The month of March 2024 was significant for the club’s future plans as it introduced a new co ownership team with Raymond Nowack buying into the club on 7 March 2024 and Hamad Al Salem on 29 March 2024.
+The month of March 2024 was significant for the club's future plans as it introduced a new co ownership team with Raymond Nowack buying into the club on 7 March 2024 and Hamad Al Salem on 29 March 2024.
 On 25 May The club made the decision to part ways with manager Ellis Alleyne.
-Jamie Hood was appointed as the club’s new manager with Aaron Eales joining as assistant manager.
-Rob Hennedy along with Lucy Stead our team’s physio agreed to stay on as part of the backroom team and were joined by Craig Jee to complete the coaching team.
-After a stable pre-season campaign, the league season got off to a tough start with three heavy defeats leading to Chairman and Co-owner John Goodman stepping down on 7 August.
+Jamie Hood was appointed as the club's new manager with Aaron Eales joining as assistant manager.
+Rob Hennedy, along with Lucy Stead, the team's physio, agreed to stay on as part of the backroom team and were joined by Craig Jee to complete the coaching team.
+After a stable pre-season campaign, the league season got off to a tough start with three heavy defeats leading to chairman and co-owner John Goodman stepping down on 7 August.
 The club also parted company with Jamie Hood, Aaron Eales and Craig Jee.
-Ellis Alleyne was soon reappointed as first team manager and he appointed Jamie Burkacki as assistant manager with Rob Hennedy and Lucy Stead continuing to be a part of the backroom team.
+Ellis Alleyne was soon reappointed as first team manager and he appointed Jamie Burkacki as assistant manager, with Rob Hennedy and Lucy Stead continuing to be a part of the backroom team.
 On 12 August Raymond Nowack was appointed as the new club chairman, whilst he and Hamad Al Salam remain as a majority shareholders.